 Possible careers for graduates with a degree in anatomy include medical doctor, allied health professional and university professor.

 Applicants are admitted on a competitive basis and must have a B.S. or B.A. degree from an accredited U.S. college or university with a minimum overall GPA of 3.0 and/or science GPA of 2.8.
-In addition, applicants must have either a minimum combined MCAT score of 495 or a GRE general test score at the 40th percentile.
+In addition, applicants must have a GRE general test score at the 40th percentile.

 - Application form and fee